smefpw/breathless/README.md

 Added;
 Flip AA,
-Some Anti Aims / changed anti aims
+Some Anti Aims / changed anti aims,
+New menu

 Some shit that might not work;